Why study Social Work at APSU?

 What Do Social Work Majors Do After Graduation?

 Having a bachelor’s degree in social work is the minimum requirement for entry into the profession.
 A master’s degree in social work or related field may be the standard for many positions.
 Licensing as an independent practitioner requires a master’s degree in social work and in most states two years of clinical supervision.
-Social Work graduates will be prepared for entry-levels generalist social work with client systems of various types and sizes.

 - Social Workers